 Neuroimaging findings.
 Neuroimaging is obtained early in the evaluation of children suspected of suffering from abusive head trauma.
 There is not a pattern of cranial injury unique to abusive head trauma.
 However, subdural hemorrhage (multiple in number, along the convexities, or interhemispheric), cerebral ischemia, cerebral edema, and skull fractures are more common in abusive head trauma than in accidental injury.

 Outcomes among those who do survive are usually poor.
-One retrospective study found that 55% of survivors have persistent neurologic deficits and 65% have persistent vision impairment (36).
-Neurologic deficits vary among patients, but the most common sequelae include delayed psychomotor development, spastic hemiplegia or quadriplegia, epilepsy, microcephaly, hydrocephalus, vision impairment, language disorders, and learning and behavioral disturbances (07; 64).
-Although neurologic sequelae of abusive head trauma can occur in children of any age, they are most prominently observed in children ages 2 to 4 years (24).
+One retrospective study found that 55% of survivors have persistent neurologic deficits and 65% have persistent vision impairment (37).
+Predictors of poor neurologic outcomes include occurrence of cardiorespiratory arrest and a low Glasgow Coma Score at admission (54).
+Neurologic deficits vary among patients, but the most common sequelae include delayed psychomotor development, spastic hemiplegia or quadriplegia, epilepsy, microcephaly, hydrocephalus, vision impairment, language disorders, and learning and behavioral disturbances, including hyperactivity and attention deficits (07; 67; 54).
+Although neurologic sequelae of abusive head trauma can occur in children of any age, they are most prominently observed in children ages 2 to 4 years (25).
 These severe neurologic deficits are often reflected in long-term neuroimaging studies by the presence of cystic encephalomalacia.

 A 12-month-old boy was brought to the pediatric urgent care by his parents in the evening with complaints of fussiness and vomiting.
 According to the parents, the child had been in his normal state of good health that morning, aside from a runny nose.
 The parents took the child to daycare, which was located at a home in the family’s neighborhood.
 When the parents picked their child up after work, the babysitter stated that the child had been acting “sick” since mid-morning and had vomited several times.
 As the evening progressed, the parents became increasingly concerned because the child vomited recurrently and began to appear dehydrated.
 Worried about their baby, the parents sought medical attention.